AIDynamics/NeoPulse_Examples/readme.md

 Files in this repository are easily accessible by [cloning this link](https://github.com/DimensionalMechanics/NeoPulse-Examples.git):

 # License
-Tutorial materials are published under DimensionalMechanics™ license.
-See license for commercial, academic, and personal usage.
+Tutorial materials are published under the MIT license.
+See license for commercial, academic, and personal use.

 You are welcome to modify these tutorial files.
 If citing please link to this repository.